proprietary/hugo-site/content/posts/software-stack-preferences.md

 ## Operating System

-Been using GNU/Linux for a decade and can attest to its greatness.
+Been using GNU/Linux for over decade now and can attest to its greatness.
 But what distro?

 **NixOS**